enkidevs/curriculum/coding-intro/core/conditions/chaining-conditions.md

 ---
 ## Content

-Now, knowing that `0` means do nothing, we'll want the robot to take an action if any button between `1 - 9` is pressed:
+Now, knowing that `0` means "do nothing", we'll want the robot to take an action if any button between `1 - 9` is pressed:

 ```plain-text
 IF (input == 0) THEN